 - broccoli slaw

-- spinach & mushroom mini frittatas (these are yummy and so easy to make)
+- bite-sized spinach and mushroom frittatas (these are yummy and so easy to make)

 - green bean casserole